 Individuals with a high income or large savings may want to consider other options.
 There are substantial tax breaks for investing in venture capital trusts or unquoted shares that qualify under the Enterprise Investment Scheme.
 Making pension contributions on behalf of your children can also offer tax advantages.

 Longer term, tax planning for savings should also consider ways of reducing any inheritance tax liability.
+Whilst the Tax Donut only covers business tax, you can find out about inheritance tax and how to minimise it in our article on inheritance tax planning on the Law Donut.

 Owning your own property is relatively lightly taxed, though you are likely to pay stamp duty when you purchase a property as well as being liable to council tax.
 Unlike most other investments, your main home is exempt from capital gains tax.